11 JavaScript Command Line Tricks I Wish I’d Known Sooner

 Redirecting output to a file is useful when handling larger outputs or logs.

-method is ideal for displaying arrays or objects in a clean, readable table format, making debugging more intuitive than using console.log()
+The console.table() method is ideal for displaying arrays or objects in a clean, readable table format, making debugging more intuitive than using console.log().

 Output: